 In a world without video games and the like, Victorian children would be fascinated for hours playing with this toy.
 It was mostly a toy for rich children but could be made by hand if the father of a poor family was good at working with wood.

 In these modern days we that live in, video games such as Call of Duty, Assassin’s Creed and Battle field 4 have taken the place of playing with Toy Soldiers.
 But a young man in the Victorian age loved playing with toy soldiers.
 A boy in the 1800’s would use his imagination to carry out the many battles that his Toy Soldiers might face on any given day.
+The soldiers were often made of cheap metals such as tin or wood.

 As with all children from the olden days up to now there is a great desire to emulate their parents.
 They want to act grown up just like their parents.
 That’s why the miniature toy Tea Set was so popular with young Victorian Girls.
 They could gather their friends around a table and have a nice little tea party of their own, just like their mother.
 Miniature Tea Sets were a toy that rich Victorian Kids played with for the most part.